Annot-Mix: Learning with Noisy Class Labels from Multiple Annotators via a Mixup Extension: The Annot-Mix Approach

 \subsection{Implementation}

-Fig.~\ref{fig:python-code} summarizes the training with \texttt{annot-mix} as a Python code snippet.
+Figure~\ref{fig:python-code} summarizes the training with \texttt{annot-mix} as a Python code snippet.
 The design of the classification model's architecture depends on the underlying data modality and task.
 For example, one may employ a residual network (ResNet)~\cite{he2016deep} for image data.
 In contrast, the annotator model must process two vectors as inputs.
-For this purpose, we use a simple multi-layer perception (MLP) with input concatenation.
-Our repository provides more implementation details.
+For this purpose, we use a simple multi-layer perceptron (MLP) with input concatenation.
+Our repository provides more implementation details.\footnoteref{fn:repo}